-Fuel sharing mode is an available engine option but must be contracted (with additional cost).
+Fuel sharing mode must be contracted, it is optional at additional cost.

-The fuel sharing mode is initiated only by the operation and can be used for reaching a balance between a carrier's LNG boil-off and the desired ship speed.
-This can be done by adjusting the ratio of gas to liquid fuel.
+The fuel sharing mode is initiated only by the operator and can be used for reaching the balance between an LNG carrier's boil-off and the desired ship speed.
+This can be done by adjusting the ratio of the liquid to gas fuel.

-Fuel sharing mode - available operating window Figure 1-6
+Figure 1-5 Fuel sharing mode - available operating window

-The fuel sharing mode is available in a defined working window (see Figure 1-6).
+The fuel sharing mode is available in a defined working window (see Figure 1-5).
 The minimum amount of liquid fuel is equivalent to 5% of energy input.
-During fuel sharing mode the engine is also Tier II compliant.
+During fuel sharing mode, the engine is also Tier II compliant.

-Figure 1-7 Fuel sharing mode - energy amount of different ratios of fuel
+Figure 1-6 Fuel sharing mode - energy amount of different ratios of fuel

-The liquid-gas ratio can be selected by the Remote Control System (RCS).
+The liquid to gas fuel ratio can be selected by the Remote Control System (RCS).
 The automatic control of the ratio of liquid fuel is based on the LNG carrier's tank pressure.
-The automatic control is also possible through the Propulsion Control System (PCS).
-Depending on the liquid fuel's sulphur content, the base number of the cylinder lubricating oil might need to be changed as described in the section 4.3.5 Cylinder lubricating oil system, 4-20.
-For this purpose, the main engine can be optionally equipped with an Integrated Cylinder lubricant Auto Transfer (iCAT) unit.
+The automatic control is also possible through the PCS.
+Depending on the liquid fuel's sulphur content, the base number of the cylinder lubricating oil might need to be changed.